Top-5 Cooking Applications or how to connect a phone to a fridge

 Jamie Oliver is an English celebrity chef, restaurateur and media personality known for his food-focused TV shows.
 His official site is visited by 10 million visitors every month.
-Every week Jamie adds new recipes into the app which can be subscribed to for some cost.
+Every week, Jamie adds new recipes cooking for one app that people can get by paid subscription.

 4. Panna – video-magazine for you!

 Panna is a video-magazine of recipes from celebrity chefs.
 New issue of the magazine with a list of recipes is published every two months.
 Only one dish from each room is available for free but, for the rest you have to pay after a free trial.

 5. Green Kitchen – for 100% vegetarians!